IvanDerlich/tic-tac-toe-ruby/README.md

 https://www.theodinproject.com/courses/ruby-programming/lessons/oop

-Which is a part of the Microverse program I'm attending by the time of writting this code.
+Wich is a part of the Microverse program I'm attending by the time of writting this code.

 ## Testing